 For me this was an experience in which I felt uncomfortable and I was ready to get out of the truck if the driver continued to show signs of sexual interest.

-In this subchapter about how to hitchhike safely, part of my tips for hitchhiking effectively, I am talking about the prevention of car accidents, one of the most common hitchhiking dangers.
+In this subchapter about hitchhiking safety, part of my tips about how to successfully hitchhike, I am talking about the prevention of car accidents, one of the most common hitchhiking dangers.

-Tips about how to hitchhike safely preventing the danger of having a car accident
+Hitchhiking safety tips about preventing the danger of having a car accident

-Hitchhiking is equally safe or dangerous as is walking on the street.
+Most of the hitchhikers I spoke with, agree that to hitchhike is equally safe or dangerous as is to walk on the street.
 While hitchhiking, a car accident can obviously happen mostly in two circumstances: when You are walking or standing on a road and when You are in someone's vehicle.